 In 1973 the East German psychiatrist Dietfried Müller-Hegemann observed that the Berlin Wall caused psychosis, schizophrenia, and phobias in the East Germans who were confronted by it on a daily basis.
 This syndrome was known as Mauerkrankheit – Wall Disease.
-The subsequent fall of the Berlin Wall sixteen years later was an event that is widely regarded as the ultimate victory for democracy and free society.
-How is it then that we find so many new separation barriers and security fences being built around the world, even in Toronto!?
+The subsequent fall of the Berlin Wall sixteen years later was an event that is widely regarded as a victory for democracy and free society.
+How is it then that we find so many new separation barriers and security fences being built around the world, even in Toronto?
 Why do the same cultures that once celebrated now implement in their own countries that which they were adamantly against?

 Eastern State Penitentiary was conceived and build in the early 1800s and is located within walking distance to the Museum of Modern Art in Philadelphia.
 The buildings design and the structure of control was based on strict solitary confinement for all inmates.
 The intent was that the environment would inspire penitence and therefore reform.
 Eastern State would later serve as a model for over 200 penitentiaries built around the world.
 The building was abandoned for 20 years beginning in the early 1970s.
 Like the remains of the Berlin Wall it is presently being maintained as preserved ruin.
 This project acknowledges the social reality of life in Philadelphia, past and present, in the presence of Eastern State Penitentiary and considers it in a larger context.